-Most parents try to work things out for themselves and reach a private agreement to pay for a child’s needs.
-This can include funds for holidays, music lessons and school fees in addition to meeting day to day needs.
-If that is not possible, the Child Maintenance Service (formerly the Child Support Agency) may be able to assist.
+If a private agreement is not possible, the Child Maintenance Service (formerly the Child Support Agency) may be able to assist.
 This is a governmental administrative body that can help with the assessment of an appropriate amount to be paid, help with arrangements for payment and take enforcement action if payment is not made.
 They have authority to become involved where the situation involves the child’s biological parents who live in England or Wales.

 Where child maintenance is being considered within divorce proceedings often an agreement is reached as to the amount of child maintenance to be paid.
 The court has the ability to impose additional child maintenance payments even if the Child Maintenance Service is involved.
 Examples of this are where the paying parent earns over £156,000 gross per year, there are private school fees to be paid or the child needs extra assistance owing to a disability.

 The Child Maintenance Service will try to contact them to see if there is a problem and how to resolve it.
 If appropriate, they can also take enforcement action against the non paying parent.
 They have the powers to deduct the amount payable for child maintenance from the paying parent’s salary if they work for an employer, their pension or directly from their bank account.
 They can also be taken to court.

 The court still has the power to make child maintenance orders to help meet the additional income needs generated by a child’s disability.